Northern Selkirks Traverse

 The Northern Selkirks Traverse serves as an excellent introduction to the Great Traverses.
 This version takes about a week versus the original traverse which had a long start from the road (we skip that part using a helicopter) and continued all the way to Mica Dam several days further north of Fairy Meadow.

-Join us in April 2021 for a trip of a lifetime in the Northern Selkirks!
+Join us this April for a trip of a lifetime in the Northern Selkirks!

 You might also be interested in our 14-day Bugaboos to Rogers Pass Traverse